 Elevation: 11,102 ft

 This route is not in the book.
 Judi Steciak and Carl Hamke provided the following route information.
-See their article on the missing Eleveners in the climbing history section of this site.
+See their article on the Missing Eleveners in the Climbing History Section of this site.

-East Face via the Northwest Face (Class 4)
+East Face via the Northwest Face, Class 4

-(B) East Fork Salmon River Approach (p.
-230)
+(B) East Fork Salmon River Approach (on Page 230)

-(2) FS-667, Big Boulder Creek Road (p.
-230)
+(2) FS-667, Big Boulder Creek Road (on Page 230)

 (2.1) Railroad Ridge Road

-(a) Cross country route into Tin Cup Lake basin.
-From the saddle, climb south to Point 10,617 and follow its east ridge down until you can descend to the south and still remain east of the cliffs that break up the south face.
+(a) Cross-country route into Tin Cup Lake Basin.
+From the saddle, climb south to Point 10617 and follow its East Ridge down until you can descend to the south and still remain east of the cliffs that break up the South Face.
 At the base of the face, traverse west into the Tin Cup Lake basin.